-Terra provides infrastructure for running interactive analyses with Jupyter Notebooks, which are files that contain analysis code and embedded documentation.
-This article is to help enhance your ability to do interactive analyses with a deeper understanding of key components (i.e. Terra Billing projects) in Terra's notebook environment.
+Terra provides infrastructure for running interactive analyses with Jupyter Notebooks.
+These are files that contain analysis code and embedded documentation.
+Read on for a deeper understanding of key components in Terra's notebook environment.

-Click here for a secondary article to about key operations in Terra's notebooks environment, and how they impact your work, for example the amount of flexibility you have to customize the environment, how you will access data, and how to then save your analysis results.
+See Terra's Jupyter Notebooks environment Part II: Key operations for a secondary article about key operations in Terra's notebooks environment.
+You'll learn how they impact your work, such as how much flexibility you have to customize the environment, how you access data, and how to save your analysis results.

 |Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.|

-This section defines terms, and explains where notebook files and their output live -- both when you are working with the files and when you are not.
+This section defines terms and explains where notebook files and their output live -- while you work with the files and while you do not.

 Terra supports R and Python kernels.
 When cells in the notebook are executed, they are interpreted by this language-specific kernel.
-Note that Terra generally selects the kernel automatically, though it is always a good idea to check.
+Note: Terra generally selects the kernel automatically, although checking is always a good idea.